joebo/microj/readme.md

 2. run microj.exe to get a repl, hit ctrl+c to exit or type exit

 ### Command Line Options
+- filename
-- -t to run tests (see tests at bottom of file)
+- -tp to run parser tests (see tests at bottom of file)
+- -t to run the supplied file in test mode
+- -q to suppress output on file run
-- "1+1" to run a string
+- -js "1+1" to run a string
-- "+/ i.
-5" -n [times] to run an operations N times
+- -n 10 -js "+/ i.
+5" to run an operations N times

 ### Ready
 1. long/double data types